FAQs

 Sustainable transport

-The site has great transport connections with close proximity to the bus station and, train station.
-A construction and hotel travel plan will be developed with a focus on using local public transport links
+The site has great transport connections with close proximity to the bus station and train station.
+A construction and hotel travel plan will be developed with a focus on using local public transport links.
+A draft travel plan has been included in the application.

 Cycle Provision